2022 Asian Games: Concerns and controversies

 On 18 September 2023, air raid sirens rang out in various regions across China to commemorate the Mukden Incident.
 Hangzhou used to sound air raid sirens every 18 September, but the practice was suspended this year.
 This has led to speculation that the decision was made to protect foreigners' feelings, which has sparked dissatisfaction and criticism on Chinese social media.

 China issued stapled visas instead of stamped ones to three Indian wushu athletes from Arunachal Pradesh, which China claims as part of its Tibet Autonomous Region, while India administers the state as part of its territory.
 The issuance of stapled visas has been seen as China's way of questioning India's sovereignty over Arunachal Pradesh.
 India protested China's decision, and cancelled its sports minister's visit to the games.

 North Korea was under WADA sanctions disallowing its flag from being used, but OCA allowed the North Korean flag to be officially used anyway.
 WADA sent an official warning to OCA over the incident, and later fined the OCA $500,000 (USD).

 Ten athletes competing at the games failed their doping tests.

 Evaluation

-Hailed as "one of the best ever", the 19th Asian Games in Hangzhou has been highly praised.

 "Technically, we have had one of the best Asian Games ever.
 The standard of the Games has been very, very high," said Vinod Kumar Tiwari, acting director general of the Olympic Council of Asia (OCA).

 Chen said the Asiad has also perfectly combined art and technology, showcasing the beauty of Hangzhou's landscapes and technological confidence to the world.

 "Middle East News" stated that Farman, director of the Asian Games Department of the Olympic Council of Asia, believes that the upcoming Asian Games in Hangzhou, China will be inspiring.
 Farman said at the Asian Games Technical Congress held in Hangzhou recently, "This is the first Asian Games after the COVID-19 pandemic, so it will play a unique, inspiring and important role for the Asian people."

-The Associated Press report pointed out that the Hangzhou Asian Games attracted more athletes than the Olympic Games, and its scale is unparalleled.